Generalized front propagation for spatial stochastic population models: A Precise Framework for the Voting Algorithm and the Verification of (J2)-(J3)

-We now relate the algorithm described above to the spatial branching processes introduced earlier.
-In this case, the tree $\mathcal{T}$ is the tree $\mathcal{T}(\X_t)$, and the input votes are \emph{random}, depending on the spatial information of $X_t$.
-Let $p : \R^{\mathbf{d}} \to [a,b]$ be measurable, and let us define $L_{t}:=L(\mathcal{T}(\X_{t}))$.
+We now describe the voting algorithm associated to $\mathcal{T}(\X_{t})$.
+For the applications we have in mind, we impose that the input votes are \emph{random}, depending on the spatial information of $X_t$.
+Let $p : \R^{\mathbf{d}} \to [a,b]$ be measurable, and for ease of notation, let us define $L_{t}:=L(\mathcal{T}(\X_{t}))$.
 We consider the algorithm applied to the tree $\mathcal{T}(\X_t)$, with input votes as follows: conditional on $X_t$, for each $\alpha \in L_t$, the leaf vote $v_\alpha$ is an independently sampled Bernoulli$(p(X_t(\alpha)))$ random variable.
-We write $\mathcal{V}_p(L_t)$ to denote the random collection of votes assigned to the leaves in this way, when $X_t$ is run until time $t$.
-In the notation we have now introduced, we have
+We write $\mathcal{V}_p(L_t)$ to denote the random collection of votes assigned to the leaves in this way when the branching process $X_t$ is run until time $t$.
+In the notation we have now introduced, we have for $E_{x}$ the expectation operator corresponding to $Q_{x}$,

-In the above, the expectation is over both $\X_t$ and, in the case of a random algorithm, over the randomness involved in the evaluation of the algorithm (e.g. over the Bernoullis at each vertex).
+In the above, the expectation averages over the randomness of $\X_t$ and, in the case of a random algorithm, the randomness involved in the evaluation of the algorithm.
 The advantage of introducing this formulation is that it allows us to describe the voting algorithm $\V(\cdot, p)$ in a completely general sense, based on a voting algorithm $V$ operating on a time-labelled tree, with random inputs on the leaves.
-This formulation will be useful later in this paper when we prove \eqref{j.1} for general processes.
+This formulation will be useful later in this paper when we prove \eqref{j.1} for general duals with the branching property.